scipy-conference/scipy_proceedings/papers/amadi_udu/main.md

 (sec:methodology)=
 ## Methodology
 ### Description of datasets
 Five real life datasets from different subject areas were considered in this study.
-Four of the datasets were obtained from the UC Irvine machine learning repository, including CDC Diabetes Health Indicator, Census Income, Bank Marketing, Statlog (Shuttle) [@KellyUCI].The fifth dataset  is from damage morphology studies, Moisture Absorbed Composite [@Osa-uwagboe2024].
+Four of the datasets were obtained from the UC Irvine machine learning repository, including CDC Diabetes Health Indicator [@diabetes], Census Income [@census_income], Bank Marketing [@bank_marketing], Statlog (Shuttle) [@statlog].The fifth dataset  is from damage morphology studies, Moisture Absorbed Composite [@Osa-uwagboe2024].
 The datasets are presented in @tbl:dataset_summary.
 Notably,  all datasets exhibited high class imbalance ratios from 0.09 to 0.18.

 :::{table} Summary of datasets used in the study
 :label: tbl:dataset_summary